KotySlough/lofi_pic-Proj/README.md

-# 🎨 Lifo Pic Project
+# 🎨 Lofi Pic Project

 Transform your headshot into a **cartoonish lofi aesthetic** using Python, OpenCV, and Pillow.